verana-labs/verifiable-trust-spec/spec.md

 This Ecosystem is the ultimate trust root for the credential.

+### Resolve a vLEI-identified organization

+Suppose the Service Essential Credential of a [[ref: VS]] is issued by a DID whose DID Document presents no OrganizationCredential, but a vLEI Legal Entity identification ([VT-VLEI]) instead:

+- Read the `#vlei-le-vp` `KERICredentialPresentation` service entry and dereference the LE [[ref: ACDC]] chain and its [[ref: OOBIs]].
+- Resolve the organization [[ref: AID]]'s [[ref: KEL]] and check for duplicity.
+- Verify the bidirectional binding: `alsoKnownAs` → the [[ref: did:webs]] DID embedding the AID, and the AID's [[ref: designated aliases attestation]] → the DID.
+- Verify the LE credential ([[ref: SAID]], schema SAID, signature, [[ref: TEL]] state), then the QVI credential the same way, up to the [[ref: GLEIF]] Root of Trust AID.
+- Confirm that root AID is configured per [WL-VLEI]; check the [[ref: LEI]] status in GLEIF reference data.

+The organization is then identified by the LEI and legal name carried by the LE credential.
+The rest of the trust resolution — the Service Essential Credential, its Ecosystem, and issuer authorization in the VPR — is unchanged.

 ### Summary

 A relying party can therefore answer the following questions deterministically: